Following his cameo appearance in The Colour House Children’s Theatre

 at Rose Bruford College.

 Nathan is currently studying technical theatre

 Harry is currently working as a trainee technician in theatres around London.

 Mayor of Merton 2018/19 Mary Curtin, Artistic Director Charlie Shakespeare, Deputy Mayor Geraldine Stanford, Patron John Altman, Founder and Chief Executive Peter Wallder and Chair of Charity Linda Kirby

 Colour House 2015 Managers with The Mayor of Merton 2014/15

 Cllr Agatha Akyigyina and Siobhan McDonald MP at The House of Commons

-The Colour House Manager Charlie Shakespeare with our recent special guests, Sir Derek Jacobi, Ian McDiarmid and Geoffrey Whitehead.
+The Colour House Artistic Director Charlie Shakespeare with our recent special guests, Sir Derek Jacobi, Ian McDiarmid and Geoffrey Whitehead.

-The Colour House Manager Charlie Shakespeare with our recent special guest, Sir Ian McKellen.
+Colour House Artistic Director Charlie Shakespeare with our recent special guest, Sir Ian McKellen.